-The intentional and controlled release of gas for the purpose of maintenance or other routine operating activities is not to be reported if the only reportable criterion is unintentional loss of gas of 3 million cubic feet or more as described in §191.3 under "Incident" (1)(iii).
+The intentional and controlled release of gas for the purpose of maintenance or other routine operating activities is not to be reported.
+Reports are required if the loss of gas unintentionally released is 3 million cubic feet or more.

 Special considerations apply when a pipeline failure or release occurs involving secondary ignition.
 Secondary ignition is a fire where the origin of the fire is unrelated to the gas systems subject to Parts 191 or 192, such as electrical fires, arson, etc., and includes events where fire or explosion not originating from a pipeline system failure or release was the primary cause of the pipeline system failure or release, such as a refinery fire that subsequently resulted in - but was not caused by - a gas transmission or gas gathering pipeline system failure or release.
 An incident caused by secondary ignition is not to be reported unless a release of gas escaping from facilities subject to regulation under Parts 191 or 192 results in one or more of the consequences as described in §191.3 under "Incident" (1).
 The determination of consequences from a pipeline incident caused by secondary ignition, though, is an area of possible confusion when reporting incidents.
 This situation is particularly susceptible to confusion as compared to other Natural or Other Outside Force Damage because it is extremely difficult in most cases to establish whether and which consequences were attributable to the initiating fire (that is, the "secondary ignition" source itself) or to a subsequent fire due to a resulting pipeline system failure or release.
 PHMSA is providing the following guidance for operators to use when secondary ignition is involved (sometimes referred to as "Fire First" incidents):